HaruNashii/HoyoUMU/README.md

 # HoyoUMU
 HoyoUMU Is An Simple Script That Download And Setup HoyoPlay Using UMU

+> [!WARNING]
-# You will need "umu-run" installed in the "/usr/bin" to run this script
+> You will need "umu-run" installed in the "/usr/bin" to run this script

 # what this scripts does:
 - Install the latest version of the Proton-GE